isaaclyman/Viano/README.md

 - `notes`: (required) a string ("c4 e4 g4") or array (['c4', 'e4', 'g4']).
 - `repeat`, `styles`, and `value`: see the attributes of the same name on `<Note>`.

+## Contributing

+There are lots of opportunities to contribute in this repository.
+You can submit a PR adding a new song to src/Demo.vue,